molgenis/Graph2VR/README.md

 <img src="https://github.com/molgenis/Graph2VR/assets/49238704/673d2008-c93b-4e8f-9505-3cdcb2ba52cd" width="400">

+## Further Reading

-For more detailed instructions on how to use Graph2VR, check out the [Graph2VR User Manual]( https://doi.org/10.5281/zenodo.8040594).
+- For detailed instructions on how to use Graph2VR, refer to the [Graph2VR User Manual](https://doi.org/10.5281/zenodo.8040594).

-Our research paper about Graph2VR can be found at https://doi.org/10.1093/database/baae008 (soon).
+- Our research paper on Graph2VR will be available soon at [this link](https://doi.org/10.1093/database/baae008).